HoudiniGraphql/houdini/CONTRIBUTING.md

 is broken down into two parts:

-1. When the cache encounters a request to [subscribe to a field marked as a connection](./packages/houdini/runtime/cache/cache.ts#L192), it [saves a handler to that connection](./packages/houdini/runtime/cache/cache.ts#L199-L219) in an internal Map.
+1. When the cache encounters a request to [subscribe to a field marked as a connection](./packages/houdini/runtime/cache/cache.ts#L192), it [saves a handler to that connection](./packages/houdini/runtime/cache/cache.ts#L199-L219) in an internal Map under the provided name.
-1. When writing data, if the cache [encounters a field with a list of operations](./packages/houdini/runtime/cache/cache.ts#L457) embedded in the selection object, it [inserts the result](./packages/houdini/runtime/cache/cache.ts#L482-L484) to connection using the handler it stored in step one.
+1. When writing data, if the cache [encounters a field with a list of operations](./packages/houdini/runtime/cache/cache.ts#L457) embedded in the selection object, it [inserts the result](./packages/houdini/runtime/cache/cache.ts#L482-L484) in the connection using the handler it stored in step one.